 Inbound marketing will be owned by someone in your company that oversees your entire marketing department.
 This could be a CMO, a VP of marketing, or a marketing director.

 Depending on the depth and complexity of your team, however, that individual may not be the specialist who handles the ownership of those areas.

-Content marketing will be owned by a content manager.
+Content marketing and responsibility for the content marketing team's output will be owned by a content manager.
 Content managers focus on building an editorial calendar, building content creation processes, distilling interviews with in-house SMEs into easy to understand thoughts, and exciting your entire team about using content in the sales process.

 While a content manager should have a broad understanding of the entire inbound marketing strategy, they’re deep in the weeds writing, editing, publishing, and promoting content.